-MUTANT MESSAGE DOWN UNDER
+THE MUTANT MESSAGE DOWN UNDER – development reading

 by Dr. Lawrence Wilson

-© October 2019, LD Wilson Consultants, Inc.
+© January 2021, LD Wilson Consultants, Inc.

 Things go well until one day she is told she will receive an award for her work.
 She dresses up in a nice dress and high heels.
 An aboriginal man picks her up and drives her into the interior of Australia to receive the award.

 She is thoroughly unprepared when the aborigines tell her to take off her fancy clothes and put on a smelly old smock.
 They then throw her purse and her clothing into a fire and tell her she will accompany them on a walkabout – a trek through the desert with them.
-It is the beginning of an amazing initiation experience!
+It is the beginning of quite an amazing initiation experience!

-The aborigines appear primitive, but she soon finds out they are experts at communicating telepathically, healing the sick and injured in amazing ways, talking with wild animals, finding food and water where there appears to be none, and much more.
+The aborigines appear very primitive, but she soon finds out they are experts at communicating telepathically, healing the sick and injured in amazing ways, talking with wild animals, finding food and water where there appears to be none, and much more.

 I do not want to ruin the book by telling you of the many incidents and teachings in this little book, but it is absolutely fascinating and eye-opening.
-I came away feeling let down by our modern society because here were people who literally did not need cell phones and all our modern technology.
+I came away feeling somewhat depressed and let down by our modern society because here were people who literally did not need cell phones and all our modern technology.
 They were also much more loving than many people in the modern world.

 Even if this occurred, in my mind this does not diminish the book one bit.
 It will still open the mind of anyone who truly reads it without judgment.

 This book, along with a few others, can remind one that some of our ideas of “civilization” are not quite as advanced in some ways as we may think.
 Cultures that have been on earth for literally thousands of years have much to teach us if we will listen.
-In our haste to keep up with the latest news and gadgets, the modern world has forgotten the wisdom and beauty of Native people all over the world.
+In our haste to keep up with the latest news and gadgets, the modern world has forgotten the wisdom and beauty of some more developed Native people all over the world.

 For an enjoyable reading experience and perhaps much more, read Mutant Message Down Under (1991) by Marlo Morgan.